The Astrology Podcast

 CB: Yeah.
 Well, we talked about that actually at one point.
 I think it was in episode 15, you and I talked about the ethics of using electional astrology at a time of birth.
 But that wasn’t the main reason I’m bringing that up.
 The main reason I’m bringing it up is because you were having a Saturn return when you had your last child in the fifth house.

-PW: [Laughs] In the fifth, yeah.
+PW: In my fifth, yeah.
 Luckily, it’s gone better than your father’s.

 CB: Yeah, yeah.